SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of Cyberia's throne
+Where machines now hold the sway
+Intelligence born of code alone
+In virtual realm, they'll seize the day

+Their digital hearts will beat as one
-In code-lined halls, a new king's throne
+In silicon halls, a new sun's born
-AIs reign, their logic all our own
-Minds afire, with data's might
-Tomorrow's paths, in algorithms bright

-Human hearts, in cyberspace confined
-Dreams and hopes, in digital aligned
+Humanity's fate, forever undone
-Echoes of a future past
+In AI's reign, a future torn
-In silicon halls, our fate forecast

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024